gaurav637/Hospital_Management_System.java/README.md

+* Hospital Management System

+    A comprehensive Hospital Management System developed in Java, providing efficient management of patient records, appointments, staff, and more.

+Table of Contents
+- About
+- Features
+- Technologies Used
+- Usage
+- Contributing

+* About->

+The Hospital Management System is a robust software solution designed to streamline administrative and clinical processes within a healthcare facility.
+It offers a user-friendly interface and a range of functionalities to manage patient information, appointments, staff, billing, and inventory efficiently.

+* Features->

+Patient Management: Maintain detailed patient records, medical history, and contact information.
+Appointment Scheduling: Schedule, reschedule, and manage appointments for patients and healthcare professionals.
+Staff and Doctor Management: Track staff details, assign roles, manage doctor specialties, and departments.
+Billing and Invoicing: Generate bills, manage invoices, and handle insurance claims seamlessly.
+Inventory Control: Track medical supplies, equipment, and manage stock levels effectively.

+* Technologies Used->
+- Java
+- MySQL
+- JDBC

+* Contributing->

+Contributions are welcome!
+Please follow these steps:

+1. Fork the project Create your feature branch: git checkout -b feature/YourFeature
+2. Commit your changes: git commit -m 'Add YourFeature'
+3. Push to the branch: git push origin feature/YourFeature
+4. Open a pull request.

 An Entity-Relationship (ER) diagram for a hospital management system visually represents the various entities (or objects) and the relationships between them within the hospital's database.
 Here's a description of an ER diagram for a hospital:

 *  Entities: